Dylan Hunter

 Dylan Hunter (born May 21, 1985) is a Canadian former ice hockey player, who is a former captain of the London Knights of the OHL and is now currently an assistant coach for the London Knights.

 He was drafted 273rd overall in the 2004 NHL Entry Draft by the Buffalo Sabres, in the 9th round.
 He is the son of Dale Hunter.

 Early life

 Dylan is one of the three children born to Dale Hunter and his wife Karynka.
-He was born in Quebec City when his dad was a member of the Quebec Nordiques but grew up in the Washington, D.C. area when his dad was traded to the Washington Capitals.
+He was born in Quebec City when his dad was a member of the Quebec Nordiques but grew up in the Washington, D.C. area when his dad was traded to the Washington Capitals and moved to London, Ontario following his family’s purchase of the Ontario Hockey League’s London Knights.